Campr-Project-Management/on-premise/README.md

 Special feature
 =======
-If you want to install Campr on an ARM architecture (Raspberry Pi, Mac M1, etc.), you have to adapt your docker-compose.yml.
-MySQL does not officially support ARM, check details here: https://github.com/biarms/mysql
+If you want to install Campr on an ARM architecture (Raspberry Pi, Mac M1, etc.), you have to adapt your docker-compose.yml, check details here: https://github.com/biarms/mysql

 Replace the following entry with:
 ```